 Price shouldn’t be a defining factor when choosing a cable for your Valve Index but, after spending so much on the machine, you may need to temporarily get a cheap cable extension.
 If that’s the situation you find yourself in this could be the cable for you.

 The cable is PET braided and triple shielded.
 It’s also tested to ensure it can be plugged in and out at least 5,000 times.
-That’s a pretty good attempt at quality control.
+You won’t need to do it anywhere near that many times as you can leave it plugged in.

 Your graphic card will need to support high res, such as 1080P and a fast refresh rate.
-This limits the usability of this extension, especially when you consider the low-quality resolution!
+If your machine doesn’t support this you’ll limit the usability of this extension, especially when you consider the low-quality resolution!

 If you’re only playing low spec games you’ll be okay with this cable, anything higher spec is likely to leave you with a flickering screen, or nothing at all.